 She would stand with God.

 The two boys were suspended in the air.
 The older one was up so high he was only visible from the shoulders down, mid leap, knees bent, arms thrown back.
-The younger was further away and not as high.
+The younger was further away and lower.
 His arms were reaching upward as if to pat the faint dapple of clouds and the one thin streak of a contrail.
 His flying hair covered his face, but there was something ecstatic about his posture, something that said he was happy to be aloft.
-Neither showed awareness of the visible bits of the world below: a utility pole with its drooping lines, a bit of house roof, the tops of trees.
-The trampoline that had flung them was out of sight.
+Neither boy showed awareness of the visible bits of the world below: a utility pole with its drooping lines, a bit of house roof, the tops of trees.
+The trampoline wasn’t visible at all.

-The end of summer was tomorrow, and Skye wanted to be finished with them, but something was not quite right with the younger one.
-Even if he had escaped gravity it needed to seem that gravity had not forgotten him – that the Earth would pull him down.
+The end of summer was tomorrow, and Skye wanted to be finished with these children, but something was not quite right with the younger one.
+It needed to seem that gravity had not forgotten him, that the Earth would pull him down, but there was something balloon-like about him.
 It had to do with his thighs and bare feet, the angle of them.
 Perhaps it was okay as it was and she could just no longer tell.
 She stepped back, half perched on a paint-spattered stool, and considered them.

 There was a knock on the studio door.
 She stood, but the door was already opening and her mother, Candace, was already guiding her wheelchair in.
 On her lap was a plate of cookies and a thermos.
 “Sorry to disturb,” she said.
 “Thought you might want a snack and also to know what time it is.
 Eleven.”
 Skye took the tray, set it on the stool.
 She picked up a snicker doodle, bit into it.

 Candace wheeled to face the painting.
-“Love it,” she.
+“Love it,” she said.
 “It’s wonderful.
 Look at those kids.
 Don’t you want to be them?
 It makes me want to get someone to design something to fling paraplegics into the air just for the hell of it.”

 “I’ll get right on it, Mom.”
 At some time during the day Candace had taken the long grey braid of her hair, which Skye had brushed and plaited as she did every morning, and pinned it into a strange and complicated figure eight.
 It looked like she’d suspended a race track from her ears.
 She was always original, that was certain.